saefstroem/modrangeselection/README.md

 ## Problem Statement

-Given a set of continuous numbers of size $ n $, devise an algorithm to generate unique random values within the range `[0, n)` such that:
+Given a set of continuous numbers of size $n$, devise an algorithm to generate unique random values within the range `[0, n)` such that:

 - **Uniqueness**: Each generated value is unique and not repeated.
 - **Randomness**: Values are generated in a manner that is unpredictable (or dependent on entropy).